GiannisMavridis/JAVA-and-ARDUINO-ETHERNET-SHIELD-remote-JAVA-controls-a-lamp-through-the-Internet/README.md

 -read the EXPLAIN THE PROJECT and watch the EXPLAIN ABOUT THE NETWORKING STUFF image

--read the ARDUINO SKETCH and watch the images
+-read the ARDUINO SKETCH and see the schematics and the images with the arduino

 -read the JAVA CODE